2019–20 Bundesliga

 The 2019–20 Bundesliga was the 57th season of the Bundesliga, Germany's premier football competition.
-It began on 16 August 2019 and concluded on 27 June 2020.
-Bayern Munich were the defending champions, and won their record-extending 8th consecutive title and 30th title overall (29th in the Bundesliga era) on 16 June with two games to spare.
+It began on 16 August 2019, with seven-time defending champion Bayern Munich hosting Hertha BSC, and concluded on 27 June 2020.
+Bayern Munich were the seven-time defending champions, and won their record-extending 8th consecutive title and 30th title overall (29th in the Bundesliga era) on 16 June with two games to spare.
 With 100 goals scored in 34 matches, Bayern became the second side to reach this milestone in a Bundesliga season, after the record 101 goals the club previously managed to score in 1971–72.

 The number of substitutes allowed on the bench was increased from seven to nine for the 2019–20 season.

 On 13 March 2020, the DFL suspended the Bundesliga and 2.
 Bundesliga due to the COVID-19 pandemic.
 After consultation with the German government, the league resumed behind closed doors on 16 May 2020.
 Due to the postponement, the final matchday on 27 June was the second latest date any Bundesliga season has concluded, after the 1971–72 season (which concluded a day later).